mchen30/CS337-Projects/README.md

 The program retrieves the hosts accurately for both 2013 and 2015.
 The top 25 award titles extracted are returned to the autograder.
 They cover most of the awards, but the formatting and spelling may vary which makes it difficult to assign a completion score by the autograder in practice.

 Hard-coded award names are then used to extract the winners, nominees and presenters for each award.
 The winners extraction accuracy is 100% in practice, minus the program's inability to discern abbreviations in names, such as Louis C.K..
-For 2015, the best original song is returned as Glory, which is from Selma, but the correct answer is Selma.
+Also, the best original song for gg2015 is returned as Glory, which is from Selma, but the correct answer is Selma.

 The extracted winners are then used to find the earliest timestamp associated with the announcement of the winners.
 This proves a highly effective way to segment the ceremony by the award types.
 The award orders in the ceremony are extracted perfectly both for 2013 and 2015.